 One option would be a third-party software support provider like Origina.
 It allows businesses to extend the longevity of software, avoid unnecessary costs and steer clear of needless risk.
 Benefits include:

 - Significant cost reduction: Where the business is currently paying an annually rising fee of 20 percent or more of the original purchase price, third-party support providers like Origina halve that cost.
-In addition, Origina doesn’t adopt the same commercial principles as IBM by increasing the yearly support costs by 5 percent, as we instead reduce them annually by 7.5 percent.
+In addition, Origina doesn’t adopt the same commercial principles as IBM by increasing the yearly support costs by 5 percent.

 - Develop new features: One significant benefit to employing ex-IBM development engineers is the knowledge and experience as to how the software products are constructed.
 For many Origina customers, the requirement to create new features for their deployed version of the IBM software product is crucial.
 Origina has created feature enhancements for many of the IBM products we support to prolong the investment our customers make with these software products and ultimately extend their longevity in providing critical business services.

-- Maintain equal – or better – software support: Origina’s unique operating model gives you direct access to your dedicated IBM experts 24x7 for each software product under support.
+- Maintain equal – or better – software support: Origina’s unique operating model gives you direct access to your dedicated IBM® experts 24×7 for each software product under support.
 These assigned resources remain in place for the support term, resulting in a much more efficient and responsive service in dealing with your IBM product support issues.

 - Building a best-of-breed IT infrastructure: A well-functioning digital estate that meets the ongoing needs of your business relies on having control of as many of your platforms as possible.
 That means being able to define when and if upgrades are actually necessary to meet your operational targets – not being forced into an IBM-defined upgrade cycle.